-- Real-time visibility of inventory levels and status
+- Real-time visibility to track all inventory statuses and levels.

-- Reports and live integrations into shopping carts to avoid backorders and/or stock shortages
+- Live integrations coupled with reports about shopping carts to avoid the possibility of backorders and stock shortages.

-- Logging and tracking inventory locations, lots, serial numbers, and expiration dates
+- Recording and tracking inventory supplies, locations, lots, serial numbers, and expiration dates.

-- WMS identifies and recognizes items/products being stored
+- WMS identifies and then recognizes the myriad items and products.

-- Ease of access to inventory that sent through the logistics pipeline
+- Offers ease of access to the inventory sent along the logistics pipeline.

-- Assignment and tracking of products and storage locations through automation and software
+- Assignment and complete tracking of items from products to the various storage locations using automation and software.

-- Complete control of supply chain logistics process to ensure consumers receive products on time
+- Control of supply chain logistics to ensure timely delivery of products.

-- WMS scales to support flexible periods such as peak season and low season
+- WMS scales to guide flexible periods during the peak and low seasons.

 Why Partner with a 3PL?